Lilya Budzhurova: Activity as a journalist

-In 2012 she became deputy general director for the information policy of the ATR (TV channel), and author of the political and social TV show "Gravitation".
+In 2012 she became deputy general director for the information policy of the ATR, and author of the political and social TV show "Gravitation".

 Budzhurova was issued a formal warning against "extremist views" by prosecutors.
 She had protested over the increased arrests of Crimean Tatars.Soon Crimean Tatars will be caught in the streets, on public transport, and at the markets.
 We're less than a step away from being forced to wear a yellow band on our sleeves, to differentiate us," she wrote on Facebook in AprilIn March 2015 she warned against compulsory arbitrary registration of crimean media outlets under a russian law leading to the closure of many medias.
 The ATR shut down in April 2015 as it failed to obtain a license from Roskomnadzor, as retaliation for the pro-Ukrainian views broadcasteby the channel.

 Budzhurova left her position as deputy general director for the information policy of the ATR (TV channel) due to the closure of the channel, and started doing humanitarian work.
 Since August 2015, she has been deputy director of the production studio QaraDeniz production.
 She is one of the organizers of the annual children's talent contest "Сanlı ses".
 In 2016, she became one of the founders of the public movement "Bizim Balalar" (Our Children) to support the children of Crimean Muslim prisoners.

 In 2019 she helped for the relaease of Archbishop of Simferopol and Crimea Klyment of the Orthodox Church of Ukraine.